Introduction:

 If you already have some knowledge of Scrum or have been taught it and wish to put it into practice in the context of SAFe, then SSM is the certification for you.
 This course centers on:

 One of my colleagues came from a traditional Scrum Master position into a SAFe organization, and the SSM certification really helped him make sense of the changes and new responsibilities he faced.
+The SAFe scrum master certification cost typically ranges from $800 to $1,200, depending on the training provider.

 In the context of SAFe organizations, both a Product Owner and a Product Manager have significant responsibilities.
 This certification will enable you to: